 The Safe & Together™ Model, developed by the Safe & Together Institute, is used statewide in Colorado, Florida, Oregon, Michigan, Iowa, Connecticut, New York, New Jersey, Wisconsin, and the District of Columbia.
 The Safe & Together Institute worked extensively with child welfare and children’s services in the United Kingdom.
 In Australia, the Safe & Together Institute staff consulted with elected officials, and provided training and technical assistance to child welfare agencies and their community partners.

-Ohio approved the Safe and Together model for a four-county training pilot in 2010 and has since committed to offering Safe and Together training to all of the state’s child protection agencies.
-Safe and Together Core Days 1 and 2 count toward State DV training requirements and Ohio Child Welfare Training Program training credit.
+Ohio approved the Safe & Together Model for a four-county training pilot in 2010 and has since committed to offering Safe & Together trainings to county child protective service agencies throughout the state.

 Safe & Together Institute’s CORE Training is designed to provide a skills-oriented foundation for domestic violence-informed practice.
 Each day of training provides experiential classroom training focused on the following foundational practice areas:

 Day 1 Assessment